kenmillionaire/finals/README.md

 Beatrice - Frontend

 Batatope Eyitayo - Frontend and Nodejs

 Oreoluwa Ajayi - Frontend and Nodejs

 Madu Emelie - Backend and Nodejs

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 # 📝 Documentation <a name="documentation"></a>

+A more detailed documentation on the updates and details of this project can be found here - "documentationLinkWhenReady"

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 # 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

-I would like to thank...
+This project is acknowlegded to Zuri Team for creating this organization and bringing about this project.
+Special thanks to the sponsors too.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>